top of page

 Mahrukh Aamir

-Mahrukh Aamir is a writer from Lahore, Pakistan.
-She has an MFA in fiction from Boise State University.
-She has also taught undergraduate courses in creative writing, most recently a course on autofiction at the Lahore University of Management Sciences (LUMS).
+Mahrukh Aamir, a writer from Lahore, has an MFA in Fiction Writing from Boise State University.
+She has also taught creative writing courses at the university level, including a course taught at LUMS titled Inventing the Self: Introduction to Autofiction.
+Her most recent publication titled It is the Despair of One’s Life, Being One’s Character, was published in Atmospheric Quarterly.
 Mahrukh is at work on a novel.

 Younis.jpeg